khalid-hussain/morals-and-behaviour/9-treatment-of-corrupt-morality.md

 except the Prophets, the peace of Allāh be upon them!

 233. If you are proud of your good works, remember your times of rebellion, your faults, your life in all its aspects.
 Ah, by Allāh, then you will find that they outnumber your good works and it will make your good deeds forgotten.
-So you should worry about this for a long time and replace your pride with self- disdain.
+So you should worry about this for a long time and replace your pride with self-disdain.

 234. If you are proud of your knowledge, you should know that it is no credit to you, it is a pure gift that Allāh has granted you.
 Do not receive it in a way that would anger the Almighty because He might wipe it from you by subjecting you to an illness which would make you forget all that you have learned and stored in your memory.
 I have been told that this happened to ʿAbd al-Malik bin Ṭarīf [d.\ [ah]{style="font-variant:small-caps;"} 400/1009 [ce]{style="font-variant:small-caps;"}], who was a scholar, intelligent, moderate, exact in his researches, who had been allotted by fate such a prodigious memory that virtually nothing reached his ears that had to be said to him twice.
 Now he undertook a journey by ship and experienced such a terrible storm at sea that he lost the memory of most of what he had learnt and suffered considerable upset to his mind.
 He never recovered his full intelligence.
 I myself have been struck by illness.
-When I got up from it I had forgotten all my knowledge except for a few ideas of little value.
-I did not recover it until several years later.
+When I recovered from it, I had forgotten all my knowledge except for a few ideas of little value.
+I did not regain it until several years later.

 235. You should also know that there are many people greedy for knowledge, who devote themselves to reading, to study, and to research but do not reap any